DannieBGoode/opensx70/_posts/2018/10/2018-10-15-clement-dongle.md

 One of the perks of running the openSX70 project is that I get to meet these amazing people.
 Like [Clément Grosjean](http://clementgrosjean.fr/).
 He is a photographer and the organizer of the incredible [Polaroid Festival](http://polaroidfestival.com/).
 This is a huge pillar of the Polaroid community.
 The openSX70 project was a proud [partner of the Festival](http://polaroidfestival.com/partenaires), and unfortunately I could not attend in person (only via video conference).

 I am sorry for not going to Paris because it was the world unveiling (in late June 2018) of the project to the world, and that is a big deal.
-It was really really nice to make the presentation with Clément tough.
+It was really really nice to make the presentation with Clément though.

 {% include video id="VMkCRT-FEKo" provider="youtube" class="full"%}